T-Dnzt/Moltin-Ruby-SDK/README.md

 ```
 Moltin::Client.new({
-  client_id = 'YOUR_CLIENT_ID'
+  client_id: 'YOUR_CLIENT_ID',
-  client_id = 'YOUR_CLIENT_SECRET'
+  client_id: 'YOUR_CLIENT_SECRET'
 })
 ```

 ### Enterprise Customers

-If you are an enterprise customer and have your own infrastructure with your own domain, you can configure the client to use your domain:
+If you are an enterprise customer and have your own infrastructure with your own domain, you can configure the client to use your domain by setting the `base_url` option:

 ```
 Moltin.configure do |config|